 Every effort will be made to keep to this itinerary but we cannot guarantee that things may not change, either before you travel or while you are away.
 By its very nature, adventure travel involves an element of the unexpected, particularly in more remote areas.
 A variety of factors such as adverse weather conditions, changes to local schedules and difficulties with transportation can all contribute to the need to make changes to the itinerary, often at the very last minute.
 Our Operations Manager and your Trip Leader will make every effort to maintain the integrity of the original itinerary and minimise the impact of any changes, but an easy-going and flexible nature is a real asset!
 Please note that all timings and distances given are approximate.

 Climate information

 Extending your holiday

 If you would like additional inspiration on how or where to extend your holiday please call us on 01453 844400.
-Alternatively, you can download a range of extension information sheets on our website, at www.mountainkingdoms.com.

 Extra nights in Nepal